navi532/AuthApi/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+If doesn't exists, create `.env` file.

 `JWT_SECRET_KEY` = "any_randomkey_for_JWT_Token"
 `EMAIL_USER` = "yourgmailid"